CS3398-Umbriel-YoullHaveToGoogleMe/Bobcat-Baazar-Class-Project-/README.md

 - I added a few lines of code to the register function in __init__.py to implement a confirm password field on the register page.
 (Line 90 - 93 of __init__.py)
 - I added a few lines to register.html to add the confirm password field.
 (Lines 61 - 65 of register.html)
 - I added a few lines to buy.html to add the results of the search query into the table that Nabil designed.
 (Lines 205 - 211 of buy.html)
+- My code/artifact file that this readme is refering to could be found on the master brance, it is a text file which is named Reference_code_for_README_STEVEN_HERNANDEZ.txt.
+This file contains code that is used in our buy.html page and our back-end file __init__.py.
+- For this sprint, I was able to improve how I handled the ZenHub board.
+This time around I had the correct amount of hours assigned to myself.
+I regularly looked at the board to make sure that it was an accurate representation of where I stood at that time.
+I also did my best to make sure that it also accurately represented what my teammates were working on at the time.
+You can see evidence of this by looking at what tasks were moved to the done column and what tasks remained in the In Progress column.
+Everything in the done column can be found implemented or taken care of in our code.
+Anything that remained in the In Progress column were really things that never got finished or implemented.

 Back End Next Sprint: